Package Leaflet: Information for the Patient

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forget to take Dabigatran etexilate cinfa
+If you forget to take Dabigatran Etexilate Cinfa

-Do not take a double dose to compensate for missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Dabigatran etexilate cinfa
+If you interrupt treatment with Dabigatran Etexilate Cinfa

 Take dabigatran etexilate exactly as prescribed.
 Do not interrupt your treatment with this medication without consulting your doctor first, as the risk of developing a blood clot may be higher if you interrupt treatment too soon.
 Contact your doctor if you experience indigestion after taking dabigatran etexilate.